lucasford2112/Trading_bot/README.md

 # Binance API RSI trading bot

 This trading bot uses Binance's API to automatically place buy and sell orders using a one minute timeframe.
-I took on this project to develop further my Python understandig skills outside Data Science environments.
+I took on this project to further develop my Python understanding and  skills outside Data Science environments.
 This is the tutorial I've followed: https://www.youtube.com/watch?v=GdlFhF6gjKo

 I've used this source to learn more about the RSI: https://blog.devgenius.io/overlaying-the-relative-strength-index-rsi-on-multiple-stocks-crypto-in-python-64a46f9837a1